pisys/elm-mousetouch/README.md

         Increment -> model + 1
         Decrement -> model - 1

-    main = Signal.map (view myTapBox.on)
+    main = Signal.map (view myTapBox.address)
            <| Signal.foldp update 0 myTapBox.signal

 This example will result in instant sending of `Increment` or `Decrement` to `myTapBox.signal` irrespectively of whether the user clicks or taps the button.
-TapBox functions like Elm's `Mailbox` with the difference that the event handler creating function `on` is exposed instead of an `Address`.
+TapBox functions like Elm's `Mailbox`.

-Additionally, instead of the mere event name, `on` receives a success function as the first parameter of type `(PastEvents -> Bool)` (PastEvents is a type alias for String).
-On each event this function evaluates the past string of events for a matching pattern that conforms to what we want to be a "click", for instance.
+The module exposes `on` and `onWithOptions` event handlers.
+Instead of the mere event name, they receive an evaluation function as the first parameter of type `(PastEvents -> Bool)`.
+On each low-level event this function evaluates the past events for what we want to be the high-level event - a click, for instance.
 If its result is `True` the signal of the TapBox changes to the defined value, eg. `Increment`.

 Actually the success function completely hides the input mode of the user's device.
 So it is possible to model user interaction on HTML elements transparently.
-For instance, double click could be modelled as two mouse clicks occurring within 250 ms on the one hand and as a long tap of at least 250ms on the other hand, both patterns being evaluated within the same success function.
+For instance, double click could be modelled as two mouse clicks occurring within 300 ms on the one hand and as a long tap of at least 150ms on the other hand, both patterns being evaluated within the same evaluation function.

-It is possible to define own success functions.
-Here's a short explanation:
+It is possible to define own evaluation functions.

-### Modelling device-agnostic events

-First you need to know what `PastEvents` looks like.
-It is a string which encodes the past events in this form:

-    ([MT][selm]\d+)*

-The symbols map to devices and actions, ie.

-    M => Mouse
-    T => Touch
-    s => start
-    e => end
-    l => leave
-    m => move

-followed by the time the event happened.
-An example of past events might look like this:

-    Me500Ms450Te200Tm180Ts150

-Timestamps are relative to a time base in order to save memory.
-In this case the last event was a `mouseend`, preceded by `mousestart`, `touchend`, `touchmove` and `touchstart`.
-All events resulted from the same tap.
-In this example you can also see the 300ms seconds delay between the touch and the mouse events.

-A success function simply parses this string with regular expressions, submatches the timestamps, calculate differences if needed and decides whether it fulfills the requirements for the high level event (eg. the click).

-In the example above we would need a regex like the following in order to match the mouse click:

-    ^Me(\d+)(?:Mm\d+){0,5}Ms(\d+)[^T]*(?:T.(\d+))?

-Here we look for `mouseend` and `mousestart` and optionally up to 5 `mousemove`s in between to allow users to click a bit inaccurately.
-Apart from these events we look for a recent touch event.
-If there was one within a certain time frame (eg. 700ms) we assume that the mouse events were virtual ones and resulted from the same tap action.
-Hence we can ignore this match.
-It would have been processed already by the following pattern.

-For detecting a tap we check for the corresponding touch events and additionally ignore any mouse events in between.
-That's because virtual mouse events can intermingle with touch events in case of a fast series of taps.

-    ^Te(\d+)(?:(?:Tm\d+)|(?:M.\d+)){0,5}Ts(\d+)

-The utility functions help dealing with the match result.

-* `getSubmatch : List Match -> Int -> Maybe String` maybe returns a String from the list of submatches in the first match (ignores any further matches).
-* `getTime : List Match -> Int -> Maybe Time` wraps `getSubmatch` and converts the String to Time.
-* `diff : Maybe Time -> Maybe Time -> Maybe Time` calculates the difference between two "maybe times".
-If one of the inputs is Nothing, the result is Nothing too.

-Look at the source of [click'](src/TapBox.elm#L298) for a complete example.
+Look at the source of [click'](src/TapBox.elm#L265) for a complete example.

 ## Status